Written by Jonathan Wojcik

 We are not done here, though.

-U.S. Federal agent Rachel Foley provides some kind of cheesy fanservice in an otherwise serious and atmospheric game, but more importantly, she winds up turning into the game's deadliest Ooze, so I guess I was right that the Ooze/Creeper thing couldn't always be consistent.
-The fact that they go out of their way to keep her cleavage pristine after she mutates is hokey as hell and I really, really don't know why a bunch of mutated flesh would replace her blonde hair in the same shape and color as blonde hair, but I fell in love with the design as soon as I saw where her mouth is now:
+U.S. Federal agent Rachel Foley provides some goofy fanservice in an otherwise serious and atmospheric game, but that's not as important as how she winds up turning into the game's deadliest Ooze, so I guess I was right that the Ooze/Creeper thing wasn't consistent.
+I'm not sure how the mutation so carefully avoids her cleavage area and I really, really don't know how a bunch of mutated flesh would replace her blonde hair in the same shape and color as blonde hair, but I fell in love with the design as soon as I saw where her mouth is now:

 Oh.
 Oh my god.
 The entire top of her ridiculous flesh-hairdo just...just flips right open?
 In one perfect seam?
 The top of her head is a pac-man with a lamprey in it???